-Determinate vs indeterminate tomatoes may confuse the beginner gardeners.
-That’s why they often ask “Should I grow determinate or indeterminate tomatoes?”
+Determinate vs. indeterminate tomatoes may confuse beginner gardeners.
+That’s why they often ask, “Should I grow determinate or indeterminate tomatoes?”

 So, this is very important to choose the right tomato varieties before you start gardening.

 Determinate tomatoes are bushy-type plants that grow to a certain point and set flowers and fruits all at once.
 Then they start ripening and harvested within 1 or 2 weeks and die.

 Indeterminate tomatoes are vine-type plants that grow throughout the season and continue setting flowers and fruits until the frost kills them.

 Different factors matter behind choosing determinate and indeterminate tomato varieties.
 Here I discuss the most common factors to help you pick up suitable tomatoes for your garden.